anwtn/functions-on-k8s/README.md

     }
 }
 ```
-**Note**: I have made function access anonymous to make the demo simpler.
-Consider whether public access to the function is suitable for your use case.
+**Note**: I have made function access anonymous to make the demo simpler when testing via Docker.

 ## Creating a private Docker repository with ACR

-Unless you want to push your Docker image to a public image repository, you'll need to create a private Docker store.
+Unless you want to push your Docker image to a public image repository, you'll need to create a private Docker registry.
 For this purpose, I will use ACR (Azure Container Registry).
 Below are the commands to provision the registry.

 First, declare a name for the registry:

 `containerRegistryName=reviewsContainerRegistryDemo`

 The following command will create the container registry.
-As a side-note, you'll likely want to create a container registry for your entire project, possibly in its own resource group.
 I have created it in the same group for the convenience of being able to delete the whole group after the demo.
-I'll use the (`Basic` SKU)[https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus] as we're just using this for a demo:
+I'll use the (`Basic` SKU)[https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus] for the purposes of the demo:

 `az.cmd acr create --resource-group $group --name $containerRegistryName --sku Basic`